tonehammer/Houdini-Storyboard-HDA/README.md

 # Main Features

 - Add and delete any number of shot slides containing fillable pre-made information text boxes: shot description, primary and secondary action, acting notes, additional notes, audio notes and versioning.
-Text is dynamically adjusting based on the amount of it.
-Copy and paste to and from slides at will.
+Text is dynamically adaptive.
 - Add an accompanying image, either from drive or a snapshot of the Houdini viewport.
 They can be in the set in corner of the slide or as a backdrop, with adjustable brightness.
 - Export slides as images, single or bulk.